 The IHS Markit Poland Manufacturing PMI dropped to 53.4 in September 2021, from 56.0 in the previous month and below market expectations of 54.5.
 The latest reading continued to signal a loss of growth momentum, falling for a third month in a row to its lowest level since February.
 Output and new orders grew at softer rates due to ongoing supply constraints and rising prices.
 At the same time, employment rose only marginally amid some reports of difficulties in replacing leavers, while backlogs of work increased and inventories of finished goods declined to the greatest degree in nearly four years.
 On the price front, severe input shortages at suppliers continued to underpin rapid cost inflation and led to another considerable rise in output charges. source: Markit Economics

 Manufacturing PMI in Poland averaged 51.23 points from 2011 until 2021, reaching an all time high of 59.40 points in June of 2021 and a record low of 31.90 points in April of 2020.
 This page provides the latest reported value for - Poland Manufacturing PMI - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Poland Manufacturing PMI - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Manufacturing PMI in Poland is expected to be 48.10 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Manufacturing PMI in Poland to stand at 52.90 in 12 months time.
-In the long-term, the Poland Manufacturing PMI is projected to trend around 54.00 points in 2020, according to our econometric models.
+Manufacturing PMI in Poland is expected to be 55.50 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Poland Manufacturing PMI is projected to trend around 54.00 points in 2022 and 53.60 points in 2023, according to our econometric models.